jstaf/ezldap/docs/bash_recipes.rst

 ::

     usage: ezldap [-h] [-v]  ...

     ezldap CLI - Perform various options on an LDAP directory.

     optional arguments:
-  -h, --help     show this help message and exit
-  -v, --version  show program's version number and exit
+     -h, --help     show this help message and exit -v, --version  show program's version number and exit

     Valid commands:

       config        Configure ezldap (configs are stored in ~/.ezldap/). search        Search for entities by LDAP filter. search_dn     Search for and print DNs in a directory that match a keyword. add_user      Add a user.
       add_group     Add a group.
       add_to_group  Add a user to a group. add_host      Add a host.
-    modify        Add, replace, or delete an attribute from an entity. modify_dn     Rename the DN of and/or move an entry. delete        Delete an entry from an LDAP directory. change_home   Change a user's home directory.
+      add_ldif      Add a generic LDIF template to a directory. modify        Add, replace, or delete an attribute from an entity. modify_ldif   Modify an entry using an LDIF template. modify_dn     Rename the DN of and/or move an entry. delete        Delete an entry from an LDAP directory. change_home   Change a user's home directory.
       change_shell  Change a user's default shell.
       change_pw     Change or reset a user's password. check_pw      Check a user's password.
-    server_info   Print information about the LDAP server you are using. class_info    Print information about a specific LDAP objectClass.
+      bind_info     Print info about ezldap's connection to your server. server_info   Print information about the LDAP server you are using. class_info    Print information about a specific LDAP objectClass.

 For help on a given command: